 "Jack?
 Are you okay?"
 I asked him when the silence started to get to me.

 "What?
 Yeah I'm fine," he said quietly.
-I grabbed his hand and spun him round to face me.
+I stopped dead in the road and a second later he realised I was no longer with him and turned to face me.

 "No you're not.
 What's up?"
 I demanded.